spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }
 ```

-The Material Design colors are still being used.
-They have been replaced with a
+The colors from the Material Design inspired legacy config file are still being used.
-palette that captures all of the hues for the base colors used.
+They have been replaced with a palette that captures all of the hues for the base colors that previously made
+up the Material Design colors.
 This opens up
 the possiblity for using more colors without having to add a primary "lighter"
-option when a lighter color is needed.
+option when a lighter red color than `.primary-light` is needed.

 This newly, expanded color palette presents a challenge: how do we update the
 classes of 1000+ React components to use the new Tailwind class names?
 How do we